jenofdoom/summer-of-tech-angular-bootcamp/README.md

         text-decoration: line-through;
     }

 In order for that to work, we're going to need to get that `completed` class into the HTML for that todo item in the list.
 We can do this using another Angular directive which is design to help us conditionally add classes to DOM elements, which unsuprisingly is called `ng-class`.
-We need to supply ng-class an object with the names of the classes as the properties, with a variable in the scope we want to evaluate as the value.
+We need to supply ng-class an object with the names of the class we want to add as the key, and with a variable from the scope that we want to evaluate as the value.
 If it evaluates as true, the class name will be added.
 If it's false, it won't be.
 And this will update itself dynamically as the scope variable we're evaluating changes.
 In our case this will look like so:

     <li ng-repeat="todo in todos track by $index" ng-class="{completed: todo.completed}">